lywgit/lywgit.github.io/content/posts/2018-08-18-jekyll-on-github-page.md

 ## Serving locally with Jekyll

-It is probably necessary to update gem when running for the fisrt time
+It is probably necessary to update gem when running for the first time

 ```console
 $ sudo bundle update